sstsimulator/sst-macro/docs/manual/manual.md

 Run `make install`.
 The libTooling library will now be available at the `\$install` location.

 \subsection{Building SST/macro with Clang}
-Now that clang is installled, you only need to add the configure flag `--with-clang` pointing it to the install location from above.
+Now that clang is installed, you only need to add the configure flag `--with-clang` pointing it to the install location from above.
 You must use the same Clang compiler to build SST that you used to build libTooling.

 ````